-Step One (Reminder): You log into Facebook and see they’re online.
+Step 1 (Reminder): You log into Facebook and see they’re online.
 This is the reminder that initiates a certain behavior.
 In this case, the action of clicking on your ex’s profile and browsing it, observing what’s new.

-Step Two (Routine): You meticulously scan your ex’s profile.
+Step 2 (Routine): You meticulously scan your ex’s profile.
 This is the actual behavior.
 When you see your ex’s profile, you have a habit of clicking on it and stalking them for a while.

-Step Three (Reward): You discover what they’re doing, who they’re with, and what’s new in their life.
+Step 3 (Reward): You discover what they’re doing, who they’re with, and what’s new in their life.
 This is the reward — the benefit gained from doing a certain behavior.
 In this case, the reward for completing the habit was satisfying your curiosity and finding more about your ex’s life.